ddwalk77/FDIP/README.md

 incident locations including type of location, and incident type, and required staffing.
 This information can be useful to departments for resource allocation allowing for proper staffing, equipment availability, and potential training op- portunities.
-Utilizing the historical incident date and time along with locations, we should be able to make predictions on future incident requirements.
-This in- formation can be used to strategically place staff.
-Knowing the type of location of the incident, high-rise apartment, single family home, manufacturing facility, etc., and the type of incident, allows for planning of equipment allocation and staffing requirements.
-An evaluation of the date and time patterns adds further value to staffing needs.
+Utilizing the historical incident date and time along with location information, staff utilization, and actions taken, we should be able to make predictions on future incident requirements.
+This information can be used to strategically place staff.
+Knowing the type of location of the incident, high-rise apartment, single family home, manufacturing facility, etc., and the type of inci- dent, allows for planning of equipment allocation and staffing requirements.
+An evaluation of the date and time patterns adds further value to staffing needs and predictions.

 ## Related Work
 Like crime prediction, fire prediction has been evaluated in many municipalities using several different algorithms for different purposes.
 FDNY has long been in the practice, like many urban fire departments, of temporarily relocating services between fire houses when they are overwhelmed by incidents to ensure availability for future anticipated incidents[2].
+This information was evaluated to formulate dynamic staffing using algorithms.
 Data from the San Diego, CA area was analyzed by a group out of Stanford for predicting emergency incidents as a project [4].
 This work included detailed location information using latitude and longitude, weather, and demographics of the area.
-A project out of Vanderbilt evaluated data from Nashville, TN focusing on the incident severity as a main factor to prioritize resources, traffic factors, and arrival times [3].
+A project out of Vanderbilt evaluated data from Nashville, TN focusing on the incident severity as a main factor to prioritize resources, traffic factors, and response times [3].
+This an area of interest that continues to develop.

 ## Data Collection
 Data was obtained for this project through the City of New York open data site